Gewerd-Strauss/GeneralHealthBots.ahk/README.md

 3. Set default notification time in milliseconds

    This is the time each notification remains visible on screen, given in milliseconds.
-1 Secondequals 1000 milliseconds.
+1 second equals 1000 milliseconds.